vadramson/luko_use_case/README.md

 What are they various parameters that are used to calculate home insurance pricing.

-After under standing how insurance pricing works, I proceeded in searching for data that could be used to complement/optimize product pricing(_this was the most difficult part of the project_).
+After understanding how insurance pricing works, I proceeded in searching for data that could be used to complement/optimize product pricing(_this was the most difficult part of the project_).

 I modelled a DB using Sybase PowerDesigner